JacobAustin/osticket-prereqs/README.md

    First, click on start Type IIS and run as an administrator then double click PHP manager icon and click on register new PHP version and brows in the PHP folder you just made and click PHP-CGI.
    *Use the picture above for help

-   Lastly, click VM-ticket on the left then restart on the right under the manger server.
+   Lastly, click VM-ticket on the left then restart on the right under the manager server.
   </p>
   <br />